lmas/thesis/thesis.typ

 == Types of anomalies

 Yet another challenge is how to define what is an anomalous pattern.
-Most often it is some kind of outlier that clearly differentiates itself from the other data, but it could also be more subtle issues that is harder to spot.
+Most often it is some kind of outlier that distinctly differentiates itself from the other data, but it could also be more subtle issues that is harder to spot.
 A definition that is commonly used in the literature @chandola, @gupta and summarised by _Lai et al._ @lai: